srikar161720/HTR-System-CRNN/README.md

 > Ana Costa and Srikar Pottabathula

 ### Setup
-In order to execute the IPYNB file, the IAM_TrOCR Dataset must be downloaded from the following Kaggle link:
+In order to train the model in the IPYNB file, the IAM_TrOCR Dataset must be downloaded from the following Kaggle link:
 [https://www.kaggle.com/datasets/changheonkim/iam-trocr](https://www.kaggle.com/datasets/changheonkim/iam-trocr)
-Once the data has been downloaded, place the data in the appropriate folders as illustrated in this file tree:
+Once the data has been downloaded, place the images and text file in the appropriate folders as illustrated in this file tree:
 ```
 |--- HTR_final_project.ipynb
 |--- gt_test.txt